‘The Lord is near to all who call on him, to all who call on him in truth’ – Psalm 145:18

 Spending time with God in prayer is an important part of our lives as followers of Jesus.
 We pray together in a number of ways as a church.

-If you’d like to pray with others, on Tuesday mornings, you can join us at 9.15am for a simple spoken prayer service in the Worship space.
+When there’s not a pandemic on, if you’d like to pray with others, on Tuesday mornings, you can join us at 9.15am for a simple spoken prayer service in the Worship space.
 Both of our Sunday services have dedicated time set aside for prayer as part of the service.
+During lockdown, you’re welcome to join our Tuesday prayer service on Zoom, please contact the office for login details.

 If you’d like someone to pray for you or a loved one, please contact the office with your prayer request and we will add you to our prayer chain where people in our community will add your prayer request to their daily prayers.